-If you're looking for a quick, easy, and fun way to serve fresh fruit, try these lemon pound cake kebabs.
-I paired them with two flavored yogurt dips, chocolate and blueberry.
-They'll look beautiful on your brunch table, and they’re a yummi way to feed your stomach, too!
+Pound cake kebabs with yogurt dip are a quick and easy way to serve up a healthy snack or fresh fruit dessert.
+I paired them with two flavored yogurt dips: chocolate and blueberry.
+They look beautiful on a brunch table, and they’re fun to make, too.

-This is a fun dessert that your kids can help with, too.
-You might want to peek in on the itty bitty kids to make sure they aren’t jousting with the skewers or trying to poke the family pet in the eye, but other than that, you can let them have fun building dessert while you make dinner.
+You may want to supervise itty bitty kids, to make sure they aren’t jousting with the skewers or trying to poke the family pet in the eye.
+But other than that, you can let them have fun building dessert while you make dinner.

-There's not even a recipe to these beauties...you just build them with whatever fresh fruit you have on hand.
-I had some mini marshmallows sitting in the pantry, so I skewered a few of them on.
-I wanted to keep the dessert as low calorie and low fat as possible, so I made a couple of Greek yogurt dips to serve with the lemon pound cake kebabs.
-The blueberry yogurt dip was as simple as adding 2 Tablespoons of blueberry jam to 1/2 cup of plain Greek yogurt.
-I suppose I could have made it even easier if I had just purchased blueberry yogurt
+There isn’t a recipe for these kebabs, you just build them with whatever fresh fruit you have on hand.
+I had some mini marshmallows in the pantry, so I skewered a few of them on, too.
+I wanted to keep the dessert as low calorie and low fat as possible, so I made a couple of Greek yogurt dips to serve with the kebabs.

-The second dip I made was a chocolate Greek yogurt dip.
-I found the recipe on Christine's site and knew that it would be the perfect sweet touch for these lemon pound cake kebabs.
-Christine’s recipe calls for cayenne pepper to give it a bit of a kick.
-I decided to leave it out this time, but I love a little heat with my chocolate, so I'm sure I'll add it the next time I make it!
-CLICK HERE TO GET THE RECIPE
+I found the recipe for chocolate Greek yogurt dip on Cook the Story and knew that it would be the perfect sweet touch for these pound cake kebabs.
+Christine’s recipe calls for cayenne pepper to give it a kick of spice, but I decided to leave it out this time.
+CLICK HERE TO GET THE RECIPE.